perkowitz/issho/doc/hachi/modules/para.md

 Multiple patterns can be chained by holding down the first pattern's pad and then tapping the last pattern's pad.

-#### Copy and Clear
+#### Edit Select and Copy

-On the left side above Save, these controls can be used to clear a pattern or copy a pattern to another pattern slot.
-For copy, hold down the copy button, tap the pattern to copy, and then the desired destinaton.
-For clear, hold down the clear button and tap the pattern to clear.
+On the left side above Save, these controls can be used to select a pattern for editing or copy a pattern to another pattern slot.

+When a pattern chain (or single pattern)is selected, the first pattern in the chain will be selected for editing; all edits described below will apply to that pattern.
+To select another pattern for editing, hold down the Edit Select control, and then tap the pattern to edit.
+This pattern will remain selected until a new pattern chain is selected, even while the current chain cycles through patterns.

+To copy a pattern, hold down the copy button, tap the pattern to copy, and then the desired destinaton.

 ### Keyboard